 Now, before you run away, it is important to understand these principles as an options trader.
 Because knowing which greeks have an effect on “intrinsic value” and which have an effect on “time value” is critical to making educated decisions when choosing which options to trade.
 These are the option “Greeks”.

-Options, very simply, derive their value from the underlying stock that they are purchased on.
+Options, very simply, are contracts that derive their value from the underlying stock that they are purchased on.

 Noobie option traders will believe that when a stock moves $1, the price of options based on that stock will move the same or more than that $1.
 That’s where “delta” comes in.

-Delta tells you the exact amount an option’s price fluctuates based on a $1 change in the underlying stock.
+Delta tells you the exact amount an option’s price will fluctuate based on a $1 change in the underlying stock.

-Calls have positive delta, meaning when stock price goes up the price for the call will go up.
+Calls have positive delta, meaning when stock price goes up, the price of the call option contract will go up as well.

-Puts have a negative delta, meaning when stock goes up (and no other pricing variables change), the price of the option will go down.
+Puts have a negative delta, meaning when stock goes up (and no other pricing variables change), the price of the put option contract will go down.

 When a stock is going deeper out of the money (OTM) the delta approaches zero, as it moves further into the money (ITM) delta approaches 1/-1 depending on if it is a call/put.
 A delta of 1 means that as the stock moves up $1, a call option will also increase in value by $1.
 Here is a graph depicting that: